cysouw/diathesis/text/c03_prepositions.md

 - *über* : Object of control, communication, cognitive content
 - *zu*   : Direction

-It is important to realise that many verbs allow for more than one of these alternations, depending on the reading of the verb/object combination [@Next a,b].
-With the same verb, there might even be combinations that do not allow for any prepositional alternation [@Next c-e].
+It is important to realise that many verbs allow for more than one of these alternations, depending on the reading of the verb/object combination [@next a,b].
+With the same verb, there might even be combinations that do not allow for any prepositional alternation [@next c-e].

 :::ex
 a.
 Er spielt die Geige.
 Er spielt auf der Geige